dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

     $ csvcut -c "Row 1,Row 2" example.csv | csvformat -D ";" -Q "'"

-And if you want to output TSV data, there is also an uppercase `-T` flag which sets the output delimiter to tab characters:
+And if you want to output TSV data, there is also an upper-case `-T` flag which sets the output delimiter to tab characters:

     $ csvcut -c "Row 1,Row 2" -d ";" -q "'" example.tsv | csvformat -D ";" -Q "'"